3-6 lb Pork Shoulder or Butt (preferably with bone in)

 You can make this in your oven in a roasting pan (with lid) or outside on a charcoal grill.
 I use the disposable heavy duty tins when I

 smoke it on my charcoal grill outside.
+You can also slow cook it in crock pot, low for 4-6 hours.

 Salt and Pepper all sides of the Shoulder.
 Mix in the Brown Sugar with Dr Pepper.
 Put Shoulder in pan, make sure the Dr Pepper only